Marrkitu2/Juego-BuscaMinas/README.md

-# Here you can find different small projects in Java, JavaScript, HTML, CSS...

-## MinehuntingGame
+# MinehuntingGame
-In this project made in Catalan, you can find a small project of the minehunting game.
+In this Repository you can find the Minesweeper game Made with java, it is simple but a good base to work from